dkharazi/blog/content/blog/awaitable.md

 Generally, coroutines implement the `__await__` special method, which return an iterator.
 There are a few other ways to define an awaitable object.
 However, each method involves defining or invoking an object with an `__await__` method.
 Therefore, if we want to define our own custom awaitable object, we need to define a class with an `__await__` special method.
 For a more in-depth analysis of awaitables and futures, refer to [this post](https://lucumr.pocoo.org/2016/10/30/i-dont-understand-asyncio/).

 ## Defining an Awaitable Object
 An asyncio application begins to get interesting once we start creating tasks.
 In asyncio, the `create_task()` function runs coroutines concurrently as asyncio `Tasks`.
-In this section, we'll create a task that runs a coroutine from a custom awaitable.
+In this section, we'll create a task that schedules a custom awaitable coroutine.

 The code below creates a custom awaitable object `RandomSleeper`.
 It sleeps for 5 to 10 seconds and returns a message after waking up.
 It also notifies us before falling asleep.
 This behavior is captured in the `async def` function, which creates a coroutine object.
 Notice, the `RandomSleeper` class must include the `__await__` special method in order to be `awaited`.